-In August 2020 we entered into the Capital on DemandTM Sales Agreement with JonesTrading Institutional Services LLC, or JonesTrading, pursuant to which we may sell, from time to time, through or to JonesTrading, up to an aggregate of \$200 million of our common stock.
+In August 2020 we entered into a Capital on DemandTM Sales Agreement with JonesTrading Institutional Services LLC, or JonesTrading, pursuant to which we may sell, from time to time, through or to JonesTrading, up to an aggregate of \$200 million of our common stock.
 Shares of common stock are offered pursuant to our shelf registration statement on Form S-3 filed with the SEC on August 7, 2020.
+On June 28, 2022, we entered into an Amendment and Restated Capital on DemandTM Sales Agreement, or the A&R Sales Agreement, with JonesTrading and B. Riley Securities, Inc., or B. Riley Securities.
+The A&R Sales Agreement modifies the original Capital on DemandTM Sales Agreement to include B. Riley Securities as an additional sales agent thereunder.

 As of December 31, 2021, we had sold 6.7 million shares of common stock, resulting in gross proceeds of \$59.1 million and net proceeds of \$57.0 million.
-For the three months ended March 31, 2022, there were no sales of shares of common stock.
-For the three months ended March 31, 2021, we sold 1.7 million shares of common stock, resulting in gross proceeds of \$14.8 million and net proceeds of \$14.4 million.
+For the nine months ended September 30, 2022, we sold 3.0 million shares of common stock, resulting in gross proceeds of \$18.9 million and net proceeds of \$18.3 million.
+For the nine months ended September 30, 2021, we sold 4.5 million shares of common stock, resulting in gross proceeds of \$35.6 million and net proceeds of \$34.5 million.